ragingRobot/super-easy-react-forms/README.md

 ## CheckBox Component

 The CheckBox component is setup just like a normal html checkbox.
-The value field is used to setthe value that is used when the box is checked.
+The value field is used to set the value that is used when the box is checked.
 If the box isn't checked the value is blank.
 The checked prop tells the component if the box should be filled. here are the props you can pass in:

 - name - the name of the element.
 Used to send data to the server.
 This is a required prop.
 - className - the class to add to the wrapper